Adarshthakur-850/Olympic-Medal-Data-Analysis/README.md

-Here’s a clean, professional **README.md** tailored for an **Olympic Medal Data Analysis** project.

-You can create a file named `README.md` in the project root and paste this in.

----

 # 🏅 Olympic Medal Data Analysis

 A data analysis project that explores historical Olympic medal data to uncover patterns, trends, and insights across countries, sports, and years using Python and data science tools.